Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/bitget/resources/bitget.md

-Bitget is a SpotExchange adaptation for Bitget exchange using the REST API.
+Bitget is a RestExchange adaptation for Bitget exchange using the REST API.